GodotSteam/GodotSteam-Docs/docs/tutorials/leaderboards.md

 Steam.findLeaderboard( your_leaderboard_name )
 ```

+!!! warning "Notes"
+	When using `findOrCreateLeader()`, as opposed to `findLeaderboard()`, make sure not to set the sort method or display types as none.
+Avoid these enums: LEADERBOARD_SORT_METHOD_NONE and LEADERBOARD_DISPLAY_TYPE_NONE.

 Once Steam finds your leaderboard it will pass back the handle to the `leaderboard_find_result` callback.
 The `_on_leaderboard_find_result()` function that it is connected to it should look something like this:

 ```gdscript